verrazzano/docs/content/en/docs/advanced/ocne-azure.md

 Before you can deploy a Cluster API cluster, you need to set up a few resources in Azure.

-1. Install the Azure command line interface (CLI).
+1. Install the Azure command line interface (CLI) tool.
 For instructions, see [How to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) in the Microsoft Azure documentation.
 1. Create an Azure resource group.
 In the Azure CLI, run the following command:
 {{< clipboard >}}
 <div class="highlight">

 ```
-az group create --name <ResourceGroupName> --location <location>
+$ az group create --name <ResourceGroupName> --location <location>
 ```
 </div>
 {{< /clipboard >}}
 For more detailed instructions, see [Manage Azure Resource Groups by using Azure CLI](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-cli) in the Microsoft Azure documentation.
 1. Create a service principal.
-Make sure it has the necessary privileges required to create resources.
-At minimum, this requires a contributor role.
+Make sure it has the privileges it needs to create resources.
+This means a contributor role at minimum.
 The following example creates a service principal, assigns it the contributor role, and defines its scope.
 {{< clipboard >}}
 <div class="highlight">

 ```
-az ad sp create-for-rbac --name myServicePrincipalName \
+$ az ad sp create-for-rbac  --name myServicePrincipalName \
                             --role Contributor \
                             --scopes /subscriptions/mySubscriptionID/resourceGroups/myResourceGroupName
 ```
 </div>
 {{< /clipboard >}}
-For more detailed instructions, see [Create an Azure service principal with Azure CLI](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1).
+For more detailed instructions, see [Create an Azure service principal with Azure CLI](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1) in the Microsoft Azure documentation.

-## Set up an admin cluster
+## Set up the admin cluster

 The Cluster API requires an initial cluster as a starting point to deploy its resources.

+1. Install kind.
+Follow the instructions at [Installation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) in the kind documentation.
 1. Create a Kubernetes cluster using kind.
-This cluster will be transformed into an admin cluster later.
 Follow the instructions at [Quick Start: Install and/or configure a Kubernetes cluster](https://cluster-api.sigs.k8s.io/user/quick-start#install-andor-configure-a-kubernetes-cluster) in The Cluster API Book.
-1. Install the `clusterctl` CLI tool. `clusterctl` manages lifecycle operations of a cluster API admin cluster.
-Follow instructions at [Quick Start: Install clusterctl](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl) in the Cluster API Book.
+1. Install the clusterctl CLI tool. clusterctl manages the lifecycle operations of a cluster API admin cluster.
+Follow the instructions at [Quick Start: Install clusterctl](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl) in the Cluster API Book.
+1. Install the Verrazzano CLI tool using the instructions at [CLI Setup]({{< relref "/docs/setup/install/prepare/cli-setup" >}}).
 1. Install Verrazzano on the cluster using either the `dev` or `prod` installation profile.
+Follow the instructions at [Install with CLI]({{< relref "/docs/setup/install/perform/cli-installation" >}}).
 The `certManager` and `clusterAPI` components are required and must remain enabled.
-For instructions on installing Verrazzano, see [Install Verrazzano]({{< relref "/docs/setup/install/perform" >}}).
 1. On the cluster, set environment variables for the following Azure resource IDs from your Azure account and from the service principal you created:
     * Subscription ID
     * Tenant ID